Acute lymphoblastic leukemia: Epidemiology

 Acute lymphoblastic leukemia affected about 876,000 people and resulted in 111,000 deaths globally in 2015.
-It occurs in both children and adults with the highest rates seen between the ages three and seven years.
-Around 75% of cases occur before the age of 6 with a secondary rise after the age of 40.
+It occurs in both children and adults, with the highest rates seen between the ages of three and seven years.
+Around 75% of cases occur before the age of 6, with a secondary rise after age 40.
 It is estimated to affect 1 in 1500 children.

 Accounting for the broad age profiles of those affected, ALL newly occurs in about 1.7 per 100,000 people annually.
 Acute lymphoblastic leukemia represents approximately 20% of adults and 80% of childhood leukemias, making it the most common childhood cancer.
 Although 80 to 90% of children will have a long-term complete response with treatment, it remains the leading cause of cancer-related deaths among children.
 85% of cases are of B-cell lineage and have an equal number of cases in both males and females.
-The remaining 15% of T-cell lineage have a male predominance.
+The remaining 15% of the T-cell lineage has a male predominance.

 Globally, ALL typically occurs more often in Caucasians, Hispanics, and Latin Americans than in Africans.
 In the US, ALL is more common in children from Caucasian (36 cases/million) and Hispanic (41 cases/million) descent when compared to those from African (15 cases/million) descent.